chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/federated-single-sign-on/index.md

 A Client Success colleague can assist you in the setup process.

+!!! warning "Important: Invitation Only"
+	Expected behaviour of **Federated Single Sign On** would be to have user groups in place.
+	Today, allowing access to CHILI GraFx, happens through **invitation via email**.
+As soon as the invitee has accepted the invitation, the invited user will be able to login through the Enterprise Identity Provider.

 ## Federated SSO via the OIDC protocol

 [Details for the OIDC protocol](oidc/)